Kenya N. Wiley

 With experience in both the public and private sectors, Kenya has worked across industries and political parties to create and launch innovative campaigns and alliancesâ€”from federal legislation on delivery/logistics and domestic partner benefits to MPAAâ€™s inaugural academic outreach program, and most recently the Fashion Innovation Alliance.

 Kenya has been featured in WWD and Roll Call, and she has authored articles for CNN Opinion, ELLE and WWD on issues at the intersection of fashion, technology and culture.
 Kenya is also a frequent speaker and she has presented at SXSW, the Fashion Law Institute at Fordham Law School, Federal Bar Association, MIT Media Lab, U.S. Commerce Department, U.S. Chamber of Commerce, Forum Globalâ€™s IoT Summits (DC and Brussels) and the international meeting of ASTM’s Smart Textiles Task Group on Data Security.

-As an influencer in fashion policy and the fashion tech community, Kenya was named one of WWD’s 2017 Women Leaders in Business and awarded Howard Law School’s 2012 Intelligent Design Award for her outstanding contributions to fashion law and policy.
+As an influencer in the fashion tech community and fashion law and policy, Kenya was named one of WWD’s 2017 Women Leaders in Business and awarded Howard Law School’s 2012 Intelligent Design Award for her outstanding contributions to fashion law and policy.
 Kenya also chaired ASTMâ€™s inaugural Task Group on Data Security for Smart Textiles.

 Kenya received her B.A. in Psychology from Stanford University and her J.D. from the Georgetown University Law Center.
 Kenya is admitted to the District of Columbia Bar and the Illinois State Bar.